Performance Reviews and Feedback: Tips for Managers of Highly Sensitive PeopleRead Now

-Here are some ways to help it work better when dealing with Highly Sensitive team members - so your organisation can make the most out of their valuable contribution.
+Here are some ways to help it work better when dealing with Highly Sensitive/Responsive team members - so your organisation can make the most out of their valuable contribution.

 Those with a Highly Sensitive temperament will probably do better with feedback given in small amounts over time, rather than a lot all at once.
 It might be helpful to devise a plan for this with them, so that the traditional performance review is more of a re-cap than a big event.

 HS people become overwhelmed when a lot of data is presented at once (because their system is trying to take it all in and process it deeply).
 Being evaluated for their performance is also highly stressful – for anyone, yes, but even more so for a Highly Sensitive person.
-This is because they want so much to do well, and are always evaluating their own performance, and their intense awareness and immersive experience.
+This is because they want so much to do well, and are always evaluating their own performance, combined with their intense awareness and immersive experience.

 As I suggested above, devise a plan with them for how you can both approach feedback effectively.
 You might find that you only need to give gentle nudges and suggestions (certainly a lighter load for you).
 Figure out what works, together, and you’ll be pleased with the result.

-2. Because they are especially conscientious, dedicated, reflective, and self-aware, Highly Sensitive team members might deal with problems before you’re even aware of them.
+Because they are especially conscientious, dedicated, reflective, and self-aware, Highly Sensitive team members might deal with problems before you’re even aware of them.
 Noticing and acknowledging this is a good way for you to recognise their self-reliance, and for them to recognise their own improvement.

 When giving suggestions for improvement, offer encouragement: acknowledge the strengths or skills they have which will help them make the change, and offer support as they do it – continued suggestions, or access to resources, for example.
 Ideally, remind them that this doesn’t mean their whole performance on the job is in question.

-4. Ask them for suggestions (for the workplace), apart from giving them feedback.
+Apart from giving them feedback, ask Highly Sensitive team members for suggestions regarding the workplace.
 Their greater awareness and processing of subtleties gives them valuable insight.
 Take advantage of it.

 Be aware of their unique abilities and encourage them towards their real potential.